JoshEZiegler/MLProjects/README.md

 ### Results
-The predictability of each game was equal and independent of model architecture.
-The accuracy of the model wasn't very great: about 3% better than simply choosing one team all the time.
+The predictability of each game was equal and independent of model architecture or auxiliary targets.
+The best accuracy of the model wasn't very great: about 3% better than simply choosing one team all the time.

 |   Game   | Base acc. | Best acc. | Gain |
 | -------- | --------- | --------- | ---- |